georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

 6. Download github repos with 'git clone'

 7. Chrome, VS Code (download deb packages)
+   Chrome will ask for a keyring password, leave it blank.

 8. Install other apps like Node, Inkscape, GIMP

+9. Copy Roboto font and Fira Code font.
+Font Selection tool to set default font (Ubuntu).

 ```